rixx/books.rixx.de/data/reviews/robin-hobb/assassins-apprentice/index.md

 Fitz is likeable without being perfect, and both of his mentors, especially Chade, are wonderful in their characterizations.
 I also liked that the Six Duchies have a well-considered political and geographical structure.
 Seeing FitzChivalry go from stable boy to young assassin without the usual tropes of the assassin fantasy novels was a treat.
-I'm fairly sure I'm going to read the other novels, too.